 My twins don’t always need this transition time.
 Sometimes they’ll hear me open the door (their gentle disruption).
 And they’ll sit up and begin waking themselves up.

 But there have been many times when not even the loudest noises wake them up.
 This is when we focus on transitioning them from deep sleep to light sleep and finally to awake time.

 Because it’s one thing if your child wakes up all on her own—cranky or happy.
-But other times, knowing how to wake a sleeping baby or toddler during the day can make all the difference.
+But other times, knowing how to wake a sleeping toddler during the day can make all the difference.

 Get more tips about sleep:

 - What to Do when Your Child Plays Instead of Sleeps

 - How to Stay Calm when Your Baby Won’t Nap

 - 13 Ways to Cope with Newborn Sleep Deprivation

 - How to End Bedtime Battles and Get Your Child to Finally Sleep

 Your turn: Have you had to wake your child from a nap?
 What are other tips on how to wake a sleeping toddler from a nap?
 Let me know in the comments!